denismilovanov/PostgresqlDeployerGUI/README.md

 get schema state at any time in the past to rollback if it is needed, or say `git pull` and see the difference between states (if you organize database objects storage).

-PostgreSQLDeployerGUI works with 6 database objects types:
+PostgreSQLDeployerGUI works with 8 database objects types:
 * tables,
 * seeds (data of system dictionaries, mappings, settings, etc),
 * types (PostgreSQL user types),
 * functions (PostgreSQL stored procedures),
 * sequencies,
 * triggers,
+* views (limited support, actually you may only download definitions),
 * arbitrary queries.

 Tables DDL's (`CREATE TABLE`, `CREATE INDEX`, `ALTER TABLE`) are committed into git and can be